GregStanton/webgl2-glsl-primer/README.md

 * **[Learn OpenGL](https://learnopengl.com/):**

-  * _What it is:_ A deep dive into modern graphics theory (written for C++).
+  * _What it is:_ A deep dive into foundational graphics theory (written for C++).

   * _How to use it:_ Use this for theory.
-If you want to understand the physics behind Physically Based Rendering (PBR) or the complex mathematics of lighting models, this is the industry standard.
+If you want to understand the physics behind Physically Based Rendering (PBR) or the mathematics of lighting models, this is the industry standard.

 * **[RMF Engine](https://github.com/GregStanton/proposal-rmf-engine):**